lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

 ### How to verify you've done it
  For a Terra Workflow/Tool run do the following:
-    - CLONE an existing workflow or import a workflow (using **'Find a Tool'**) that you created from Dockstore or Broad Methods Repository, shown below
+    - CLONE an existing workflow or import a workflow (using **'Find a Workflow'**) that you created from Dockstore or Broad Methods Repository, shown below
      - ADD your data
      - CONFIGURE the workflow / tool - shown below
      - CLICK 'run analysis'